f-corvaro/CPP/CPP00/README.md

 In this case, you would call `innerFunction` using `OuterNamespace::InnerNamespace::innerFunction()`.

-Additionally, you can use the `using` directive to simplify access to members of a `namespace`:
+Additionally, you can use the `using` directive to simplify access to members of a `namespace`: (not allowed for 42 guidelines)

 ```cpp
 #include <iostream>